google-research/babelcode/README.md

 A framework for execution-based evaluation of any dataset in any language from the paper [Measuring The Impact Of Programming Language Distribution]().

-## How To Evaluate A Dataset
+## Usage

+### Prerequisites

+1. Docker (ideally installed in sudoless mode.)
+2. Python 3.9+
-1. Install the requirements with `pip install -r requirements.txt`
+3. Install the requirements with `pip install -r requirements.txt`

+### How To Evaluate A Dataset

-2. Choose a dataset from [the supported raw datasets.](/data/raw_datasets/).
+1. Choose a dataset from [the supported raw datasets.](/data/raw_datasets/).
 For this example we will use [HumanEval](/data/raw_datasets/human_eval_questions.jsonl).
-3. You must first convert the dataset to the BabelCode format.
+2. You must first convert the dataset to the BabelCode format.
 To create BC-HumanEval, run
 ```bash
 python convert_dataset.py --dataset_name="human_eval" --input_path="data/raw_datasets/human_eval_questions.jsonl"
 ```
 This will create the parsed dataset located in `data/parsed_datasets/human_eval.jsonl`.
 It will additionally create the files `data/golden_predictions/human_eval.jsonl` and `data/convert_failures/human_eval.txt`.
 The former is the gold solutions from the dataset that allows validation of BabelCode.
 The convert failures is the description of all failures that occured when trying to convert the dataset.

-4. To generate the testing code and prompt data for the dataset run
+3. To generate the testing code and prompt data for the dataset run

 ```bash
 python generate_test_code.py --gin_file="configs/generate_code.gin" \